 Earlier we explored how the fats in fatty meats may help promote cholesterol levels and heart health — the same goes for the fats found in cheese, butter, and cream as well.
 In fact, some studies suggest that a moderate consumption of high-fat dairy may even reduce the risk of heart attack and stroke.

-High-fat dairy also contains high-quality protein, vitamins, minerals, and conjugated linoleic acid (the fatty acid that has been found to promote fat loss).
+High-fat dairy also contains high-quality protein, vitamins, minerals, and conjugated linoleic acid (one of the few fatty acids that have been found to promote fat loss).
 The combination of these nutrients is essential for maintaining strength and function as we age.
 By adding just 7 ounces of ricotta cheese to their daily diet, for example, the older participants of a recent study were able to increase their muscle mass and muscle strength.
 In other words, ask for extra cheese, please.

 There is no need to be cheap with the cheese, cream, and butter on the ketogenic diet either.
 Due to the low-carb content of high-fat dairy, you can get away with using a reasonable amount in each meal without having to worry about getting too many carbs.